 2. At the beginning of the EU Contest, the President will contact each of the other Members of the Jury, who notify the President of the preliminary marks they have awarded to each project.
 The President draws up a preliminary assessment list.

 3. During the EU Contest, the Members of the Jury have a first meeting to review the preliminary assessment list marks.
-After discussion, the President of the Jury decides which Members of the Jury should visit which projects at the Science exhibition.
 The Jury ensures that each project exhibit is visited by at least by 5 members of the Jury for interviews.
 Detailed discussions with all the contestants involved takes place over three days.

 4. Based on the results of these interviews, the Jury may amend the preliminary assessment list.
 The Jury shall award the core prizes and decide whether any Honorary and/or Special Donated Prizes should be awarded.
 The Jury reaches its decisions based on consensus.